danog/MadelineProto/docs/TD_docs/methods/toggleChannelSignMessages.md

 ---
 title: toggleChannelSignMessages
 description: Enables or disables sender signature on sent messages in the channel.
-Needs creator privileges in the channel.
+Needs appropriate rights in the channel.
 Not available for supergroups
 ---
 ## Method: toggleChannelSignMessages
 [Back to methods index](index.md)